ibexa/documentation-user/docs/working_with_page.md

     The settings available in the **Basic** tab are tailored to the block's content.
     The remaining tabs contain parameters common to all blocks provided with eZ Enterprise.
     Use them to modify the layout and visibility of a block.
-    Always ensure that you set all the required settings of a block of content to successfully publish the Page.
+    You can't publish a Page if you have not set all the required settings of all blocks.

     In the **Design** tab, perform the following actions: